will-hou/RStoCSV/README.md

 1. Make sure you're in the RStoCSV directory.
 2. To convert your Robot Scouter JSON file to CSV, enter:

-`python convert.py [-f [metric_to_filter by] ] [-t]` With the items in the brackets being optional.
+`python convert.py [-f [metric_to_filter by] ] [-t] [-e] [-n]` With the items in the brackets being optional.
 Remove the brackets if you want to actually use them.

 Optional fields:

 - `-f` Removes any scouts that don't have a value for a specified metric.
 Enter the name of the metric to filter after the -f flag surrounded by `""`
 - `-t` Adds the timestamp of each scout to the CSV file.
 NOTE: Only use this for data that was exported WITH Robot Scouter version 3.0.0-beta2 or above.
 You'll get an error otherwise
+- `-e` Only filters out scouts that have an empty value for the specified metric and exports to a new JSON file without converting to CSV
+- `-n` Regenerates the nicknames.json file.
+Will overwrite the existing nicknames.json file, if there is one.

- 3. RStoCSV will prompt you to select a Robot Scouter JSON file and will automatically analyze it to find all of the scouted metrics.
+ 1. RStoCSV will prompt you to select a Robot Scouter JSON file and will automatically analyze it to find all of the scouted metrics.
 NOTE: Don't select a file that's located within the local RStoCSV directory.
- 4. A new `.csv` file with the same name will be made in the same directory as the original JSON file.
+ 2. A new `.csv` file with the same name will be made in the same directory as the original JSON file.
- 5. A HTML file called `table.html` will also be created in the local RStoCSV directory for easy visualization.
+ 3. A HTML file called `table.html` will also be created in the local RStoCSV directory for easy visualization.

 ### Example Usage
   Input: